kgilmer/elbey/README.md

 <img align="right" src="screenshot.png" alt="Screenshot">

-Elbey is only distributed via source here.
+Elbey can be installed via `cargo install elbey` or from source in this git repository:

 ### Build